Volkswagen T-Roc SUV review

 Considering it’s the new entry-level model, Life trim brings an awful lot of standard features.
 These include wireless phone connectivity, a ‘basic’ version of VW’s digital instrument cluster, two-zone climate control, parking assistance and high-beam assist.
 Style adds upgraded headlights and that illuminated grille, plus bigger digital dials, sat nav and tinted windows.
 R-Line gets a sporty visual makeover and heated front seats.

 The T-Roc's greatest attraction has to be the way it drives.
-It's built on the same MQB platform as the Volkswagen Golf and many other cars from other brands within the VW Group, and therefore feels very un-SUV-like to drive, with a good balance between comfort, responsive steering and acceleration.
+It's built on the same MQB platform as the Volkswagen Golf and models from other brands within the VW Group, and therefore feels very un-SUV-like to drive, with a good balance between comfort, responsive steering and acceleration.
 Even the entry-level 1.0-litre TSI petrol is a pleasure to drive, which begs the question as to whether many will feel the thirsty range-topping 2.0-litre petrol is necessary.

 Any T-Roc makes a genuinely enjoyable family car that isn't averse to a little adventure, while a five-star Euro NCAP safety rating proves that it has the strength its stocky looks suggest.
 Our pick is the 1.0-litre TSI petrol with a manual gearbox in Life trim; it offers a great blend of performance, low running costs and decent equipment, which makes it good value too.